Daniyanaj/vMixer/readme.md

 ### Synapse Dataset
 Qualitative comparison on multi-organ segmentation task.
 Here, we compare our method with existing methods: UNETR, Swin UNETR, and nnFormer.
 The different abdominal organs are shown in the legend below the examples.
 Existing methods struggle to correctly segment different organs (marked in red dashed box).
-Our DwinFormer achieves promising segmentation performance by accurately segmenting the organs.
+Our vMixer achieves promising segmentation performance by accurately segmenting the organs.
 <p align="center">
   <img src="MEDIA/qual.png" alt="Qualitative Results" width="800">
 </p>